-The Kempinski Mall of the Emirates, Kempinski's first hotel in Dubai, is located on Sheikh Zayed Road, at the front of the Mall of the Emirates.
+Kempinski Hotel Mall of the Emirates, Kempinski's first hotel in Dubai, is located on Sheikh Zayed Road, at the front of the Mall of the Emirates.
 The hotel, which covers an area of 48,000 square metres, began operating in April 2006.
 Since January 2008, the hotel has been operating with a full inventory of 393 keys, including deluxe rooms, suites, ski chalets and business suites with private board rooms, some of which enjoy views over Ski Dubai.
-The Kempinski Mall of the Emirates includes a wellness spa, fitness centre, swimming pool and tennis court.
+The Kempinski Hotel Mall of the Emirates includes a wellness spa, fitness centre, swimming pool and tennis court.
 The hotel features a number of restaurants and bars, including a 1,000 seat dining and lounge area occupying 2,900 square metres.
 The hotel attracts leisure and business clientele in a ratio of approximately two to one.

-Novotel Port Saeed and IBIS Port Saeed, Dubai
+Port Saeed Novotel and Port Saeed IBIS, Deira, Dubai

-The Novotel and IBIS Port Saeed both opened for business in November 2008 and are managed by Accor.
+The Port Saeed Novotel and Port Saeed IBIS both opened for business in November 2008 and are managed by Accor.
 These properties are both located in close proximity to the Deira City Centre shopping mall.
 This hotel cluster comprises the Hotels Business Unit's first budget/midscale hotels.
-The Novotel Port Saeed offers 188 keys as well as international and regional restaurants, fully licensed bars and an outdoor temperature controlled swimming pool.
-The IBIS Port Saeed offers 365 keys, a bistro restaurant and a bar.
+The Port Saeed Novotel offers 188 keys as well as international and regional restaurants, fully licensed bars and an outdoor temperature controlled swimming pool.
+The Port Saeed IBIS offers 365 keys, a bistro restaurant and a bar.

-IBIS Barsha and Suite Novotel Barsha, Dubai
+Barsha IBIS Hotel and Suite Novotel, Mall of the Emirates, Dubai

-The IBIS and Suite Novotel Barsha both opened for business in June 2009 and are managed by Accor.
+The Barsha IBIS Hotel and Suite Novotel both opened for business in June 2009 and are managed by Accor.
 These properties are both located in close proximity to the Mall of the Emirates.
 The hotel has 204 keys, a restaurant, a café, two bars and a gym.
 The Suite Novotel has 180 residence keys, a restaurant, bar, 24 hour Deli Boutique, a swimming pool and a fully-equipped gym.